 TEXT: Channels of Redemption, Herzog, (Benziger).
+Four periods a week, two semesters.

 SOCIOLOGY

 Man as a Social Being; complexity of Social Life; external and internal influences on man; the Family; present-day decadence in family life; the State; history of Occupational Society; working conditions and workers' risks; Trade Unionism and Co-operation; organized Occupational Society; International Society; the School group; Housing and Recreation; Dependency and Relief; the Defective; Delinquency; the Race problem and the Immigrant; Catholic Action.